Breeze/breeze.github.io/doc-samples/about-todo-dataservice.md

 <h2>Setup</h2>

-<p>A Breeze application can be configured to work with a variety of remote services, to use a custom Ajax helper, and to create entities shaped to support a variety of model binding libraries such as <a href="http://knockoutjs.com/" target="_blank">Knockout</a>, <a href="http://backbonejs.org/" target="_blank">Backbone</a>, and <a href="http://angularjs.org/" target="_blank">Angular</a>.</p>
+<p>A Breeze application can be configured to work with a variety of remote services, to use a custom Ajax helper, and to create entities shaped to support a variety of model binding libraries such as <a href="http://knockoutjs.com/" target="_blank">Knockout</a>, <a href="http://backbonejs.org/" target="_blank">Backbone</a>, and <a href="http://angularjs.org/" target="_blank">AngularJS</a>.</p>

 <p>Out of the box, Breeze is ready to talk to an ASP.NET Web API service, using <a href="http://api.jquery.com/jQuery.ajax/" target="_blank">jQuery&#39;s Ajax</a> component, and it will create entities for us with Knockout which means that the entity properties will be Knockout observables.</p>

 <p>The most basic Todo sample uses all three defaults; its dataservice needs no special configuration.</p>

-<p>The Todo-Angular sample differs only it its choice of model library (AngularJS) so it needs one extra line of configuration:</p>
+<p>The Todo-AngularJS sample differs only it its choice of model library (AngularJS) so it needs one extra line of configuration:</p>

 <pre>
 breeze.config.initializeAdapterInstance(&quot;modelLibrary&quot;, &quot;backingStore&quot;, true);</pre>

-<p>The &quot;backingStore&quot; library is Breeze&#39;s native model library which happens to be well suited to support Angular applications.</p>
+<p>The &quot;backingStore&quot; library is Breeze&#39;s native model library which happens to be well suited to support AngularJS applications.</p>

 <h2>EntityManager</h2>